duderstadt-lab/mars-docs/tutorials/calculate-msd.md

 _level: intermediate, duration: 5-10 min_

 This tutorial focusses on the calculation of the mean square displacement in the traces obtained after running the "Peak Tracker" tool.
 To do so, a MoleculeArchive .yama file with the data of the traces of interest is needed.
-To create such an archive, look at the tutorial [Let's Create a MoleculeArchive](https://duderstadt-lab.github.io/mars-docs/tutorials/create-a-Molecule-Archive/).
+To create such an archive, look at the tutorial [Let's Make a MoleculeArchive](https://duderstadt-lab.github.io/mars-docs/tutorials/create-a-Molecule-Archive/).
 Alternatively, one can also use the tutorial file from the repository (Testvideoarchive.yama)

 ### 1. Open the MoleculeArchive (.yama)
 First, open the archive using the "Molecule" tool.
 The **Mars Rover** GUI should show up.